Australia’s 2020 Retail Bloodbath: 💥 Rocked by Bad Retail Pricing Decisions

 As customer expectations continue to rise, brands have a real challenge in keeping up.
 Retailers need to understand what their customers really want, what they value and why they buy from them.

-Buying and selling is fast entering the domain of digital retail, while shopping is an inspirational, aspirational and emotional conduit for the consumers.
+Buying and selling are fast entering the domain of digital retail, while shopping is an inspirational, aspirational and emotional conduit for the consumers.
 They shop for the experience or to fix a problem or need.
 They do not shop for the item.

 Many retailers seem to have geared their businesses for network growth over the past 10 years, which is a CAPEX heavy strategy often incompatible with customer growth.
 Some retailers have trained their customers to expect a sale or discount, and are now finding it very difficult to un-train bad habits.
 Other retailers have assumed all their customers are price-sensitive shoppers and have been underselling themselves for years; throwing away, in turn, millions of dollars each year which they really didn’t need to do.